Mary Magdalene: The Surprising Historical Truth (Life, Death, Marriage)

 Soon afterward [Jesus] went on through one town and village after another, proclaiming and bringing the good news of the kingdom of God.
 The twelve were with him, as well as some women who had been cured of evil spirits and infirmities: Mary, called Magdalene, from whom seven demons had gone out, and Joanna, the wife of Herod’s steward Chuza, and Susanna, and many others, who ministered to them out of their own resources.

 What do we learn about Mary from this passage?
 First, Luke says that Mary had been possessed by seven demons and, presumably, healed by Jesus.
-More importantly, it says that Mary and the other women mentioned supported Jesus and the disciples with “their own resources.”
-This means that Mary Magdalene was a wealthy woman who probably fed and otherwise sustained Jesus and the twelve.
+This means that Mary Magdalene had her own income – either an inheritance, a divorce settlement, from marriage, or from her labor.
+She and other women fed and otherwise sustained Jesus and the twelve.

 While one of the women mentioned is the wife of King Herod’s steward, no husband is mentioned with Mary Magdalene.
-We can assume, then, that Mary either inherited wealth from her father or that she was a widow who inherited from her husband.
+This means that Mary was probably single – which could mean she was widowed, divorced, or never married.

 Most of the other Gospel references to Mary are related to Jesus’ crucifixion and/or resurrection.
 Matthew and John both say that Mary Magdalene, along with several other women, were present at Jesus’ crucifixion, indicating that she was a devoted follower of Jesus.
 Whether this was historically true or not, early traditions about Mary noted her devotion.